 When the Estate Includes Significant or Complicated Assets

-Estates that involve real estate portfolios, businesses, investments, or substantial debts often require an estate administrator with the skill and experience to manage them.
+Estates involving real estate portfolios, businesses, investments, or substantial debts often require an estate administrator with the skills and experience to manage them.
 Even when a will exists, families may choose to request an administrator because the responsibilities exceed what a named executor can reasonably handle.
 Our Chicago estate administration lawyer supports clients by organizing records, managing appraisals, communicating with financial institutions, and guiding the administration from beginning to end.
 Our approach provides direction throughout the process.

 When Creditors Must Be Addressed

 Creditors have specific rights in Illinois probate.
-When multiple debts or claims exist, an estate administrator becomes essential to handle filings, timelines, and prioritization.
+When multiple debts or claims exist, an estate administrator is essential to manage filings, timelines, and priorities.
 Mistakes can delay administration or put heirs at risk of future disputes.
 We help clients work through creditor claims efficiently and accurately.
 This protects the estate and gives beneficiaries confidence that the process is handled correctly.

 Supporting Your Family Every Step Of The Way